-Human behavior fascinates me.
-My background is in Mental Health Counseling and Applied Behavior Analysis.
-What compels us to do the things we do?
-More importantly, why do we do some things only once and others repeatedly?
-It’s about taking in whatever is presented to us, processing it in the most functional way for us at that moment, and then responding to the original stimulus.
-I feel that I approach my work the same way.
-My work is a visual representation of an emotional response to the things I experience on any ordinary day.
+Human behavior fascinates Gina Cochran.
+With a background in Mental Health Counseling and Applied Behavior Analysis, Cochran poses the question, "What compels us to do the things we do?
+More importantly, why do we do some things only once and others repeatedly?"
+For Cochran, it’s about taking in whatever is presented to humanity, processing it in the most functional way in that moment, and then responding to the original stimulus.
+Cochran approaches her work in that same way.
+Her work is a visual representation of an emotional response to the things she experiences on any ordinary day.
 It comes from a place of resolution, gratitude and ultimately happiness.

-An Alabama native, Gina currently lives in rural northern VA with her husband and son.
+An Alabama native, Cochran currently lives in rural northern VA with her husband and son.
 She is a self-taught artist working in mixed media as well as encaustic.
 She has been exhibiting her work since 2003.
 Her work is in private and corporate collections throughout the US.